 The high school and middle school students, their teachers, and their parents get opportunity to hear firsthand from current students, faculty and practicing professionals, attend a series of panel presentations detailing the various engineering disciplines, visit engineering laboratories, and also participate in many hands on projects.

-Some examples of the projects in Chemical and Biological Engineering are the following:
+Some examples of the projects in Chemical and Biological Engineering

 Topic: Gold Nanoparticles for Cancer Detection

 Gold nanoparticles are synthesized in the wet chemical lab.
 These particles are then imaged in a dark-field microscope.

 Students use a high temperature chemical reaction to produce valuable chemicals (acetone, a common solvent in nail polish remover), from natural products such as seaweed, wood extract, forest residue.